-With crime on the rise and the city scrambling for answers, New Orleans Mayor Mitch Landrieu reportedly has developed an out-of-the-box plan using marijuana smoke that he and his staff claim will significantly reduce the number of violent acts committed in the area, unlike his previous, unsuccessful plan.
+With crime on the rise and the city scrambling for answers, New Orleans Mayor LaToya Cantrell reportedly has developed an out-of-the-box plan using marijuana smoke that he and his staff claim will significantly reduce the number of violent acts committed in the area, unlike her predecessor’s previous unsuccessful plan.

-Mayor Landrieu today announced the creation of Weed It Out, a new initiative that will convert half of the city’s mosquito fog trucks into marijuana fog trucks in an effort to facilitate a more tranquil environment.
+Cantrell today announced the creation of Weed It Out, a new initiative that will convert half of the city’s mosquito fog trucks into marijuana fog trucks in an effort to lull violent crime by facilitating a more tranquil environment.

-“We’ve smoked, uh, surveyed the situation from every possible angle and this was found to be the most effective solution with the least opposition,” said Deputy Mayor Peter Bake.
+“We’ve smoked, uh, surveyed the situation from every possible angle and this was found to be the most effective solution with the least opposition,” Deputy Mayor Peter Bake said.

 According to medical experts, common symptoms of marijuana use are bloodshot eyes, increased heart rate, increased appetite, memory impairment, and difficulty paying attention or solving problems.

-Kenny Lee, a French Quarter resident who became fed up with the recent string of murders, beatings and robberies in the area, has doubts about the initiative but remains optimistic.
+Kenny Lee, a Mid City resident who became fed up with the recent string of murders, beatings, carjackings, and robberies in the area, has doubts about the initiative but remains optimistic.

 City Hall reports no one has opposed the Weed It Out initiative, which is scheduled to roll this summer.